 This method is faster and easier than stem injections, is non-invasive (does not require drilling into the tree for application), and can be used near water since the product is applied directly to the tree.
 Another benefit of the basal bark application is that Imidacloprid and Dinotefuran can be applied together as a tank mix, so the treatment will be fast-acting while providing long-lasting protection.

-Basal bark applications can only be carried out by certified pesticide applicators (with 2ee exemption).
+Basal bark applications can only be carried out by certified pesticide applicators (with 2ee recommendation).
 With this application method there is less risk of uptake by non-target organisms during application than with other methods, making it an ecologically responsible choice.
 Treatment with just Imidacloprid alone typically costs about $0.75-0.80 per diameter-inch, while treatment with the tank mix of Imidacloprid and Dinotefuran is closer to $2.50 per diameter-inch.

 This is the only method available to private landowners without a pesticide applicator certification, and is only for Imidacloprid, not Dinotefuran.
 Imidacloprid is available at your local garden supply store or can be purchased online.
 The most common brand name is Bayer Advance Tree & Shrub.

 To apply a soil drench product to your hemlock tree, clear away leaves and organic material from two feet of area surrounding the base of the tree.
 Your Imidacloprid formulation should be applied to the mineral soil in the correct amount designated by the pesticide label.
 Always be sure to read the label directions and apply safely.
 It is best to apply soil drench during the fall or spring season when trees are actively transpiring and when soil is moist but not wet, such as after a rainstorm.

 Homeowners should be aware that soil drench application can move through porous soils and take precaution when applying near water or on steep slopes.
 It is advised that application of soil drench (or other soil applications such as soil injection) take place at a safe distance from water sources.